Secondary Market Trading Guide

 6. Can I have multiple orders at once?

 You can have one active buy order and one active sell order per wallet, per property.
-Creating a new order of the same type will replace your existing order.
+Creating a new order of the same type will replace your existing order (and refund the previous escrow).

 7. What happens if I don't have enough funds?

-If your balance drops below what’s needed for your order, the order will be automatically cancelled.
-There’s no penalty for this.
+If your balance drops below what's needed for your order, the order will simply fail to execute when it tries to match.
+There's no penalty, no fee, no negative-balance state.
+Your other orders are unaffected.

 8. Can I cancel my order?